AYJAYY/KenoDB/README.md

 **_~In order to track the whole day's data you must run this nightly AFTER 1:05 AM EST. Reccomended: 1:20AM EST~_**

 This program is setup so you can easily track Keno numbers.
 It outputs two files, a full log of the day's numbers in multiple formats and other draw info, as well as a list of the numbers drawn for the day in a single row to do pivot table analysis on the hot/coldness of numbers.
+It also logs all successes and failures into two HTML log files.

 Included is an Access database file with a table that has the correct header titles and rows created to import the data from the kenodbfull.csv file.